 Baseball Vision Training

 The legendary Ted Williams is said to have had such an acute sense of sight, that he could pick out the individual stitches on the ball and count everyone.
 There are many visual skills that can make the difference between a decent baseball player and a professional.
-At the Sports Vision Center at North Park Vision Center in Westminster, Colorado, we use advanced sports vision training to enhance and sharpen an athletes latent visual skills.
+At the Sports Vision Center at North Park Vision Center we use advanced sports vision training to enhance and sharpen an athletes latent visual skills.
 This gives our patients a considerable edge over the competition.

 Professional Baseball Performance Requires Better than 20/20 Visual Acuity